Luis Batlle Berres: President of Uruguay (1st period of office)

 He was President of Uruguay from 1947 to 1951, being succeeded in the office by Andrés Martínez Trueba.
 In this first period of Presidential office, the Vice President of Uruguay was Alfeo Brum.

 According to one article at the time, presidential responsibilities came easily to Batlle Berres due to his background:

 To stocky, solemn Luis Batlle, 50, presidential responsibilities came easily.
 He was the favorite nephew of his late great uncle, President José Batlle y Ordoñes, whose social laws gave Uruguay its name for progressive democracy.
 He has been in politics since he was 25.
 But politics has not been his only activity.
 He has had a radio station, Radio Ariel, over which many an Argentine and Paraguayan exile has broadcast.
 Every afternoon Luisito goes to the Café Montevideo on Avenida 18 Julio to gossip over coffee.
 He drives his car at high speed, likes to box.
 After hours, he takes his ease with his wife and three children at a small farm outside the capital.

 Various reforms were introduced during the Batlle Berres presidency.
 Law 10937 of September 1947 extended "in favor of the machinists, stokers and drivers of cars-motors of the Administration of the Railways and Tramways of the Condition; machinists and stokers of the Directorates of Hydrography, Sanitation and Roads of the Ministry of Public Works and machinists, stokers, high voltage panel personnel and boiler repair personnel of the State Electric Power Plants, the benefits that Law number 9,700, of dated September 17, 1937, agrees to the machinists and stokers who provide services in private companies."
-Law 10,997 of December 1947 amended a previous law (Law 10,436 of July 1943) in various ways, with 30% for the Ministry of Public Instruction and Social Welfare "so that through the National Food Institute it provides means of subsistence in appropriate premises to every inhabitant of the country who lacks them."
-In addition, the law provided 30% for the Children's Council, to invest in the creation or improvement of the services including promotion of the Education Section, public canteens for preschoolers, maintaining and founding maternity refectories protecting women in a state of pregnancy or who breastfeed their children, and the "Maintenance and creation of "Gotas De Leche" and contribution to others that do not depend on the Children's Council."
+Law 10,997 of December 1947 amended a previous social law (Law 10,436 of July 1943) in various ways, with certain amounts allocated for purposes related to maternity, child welfare and nutrition.
 Under Law 10960 the Bank of the Republic "is empowered to grant the dependent workers of the National Cooperative of Milk Producers, bank loans on their salaries and wages, in accordance with the provisions established in the law of November 21, 1941, extended by that of May 24, 1946."